SSyncropel Docs

 }"

-The daemon assigns the canonical record id (SHA-256 of the content-addressed fields) and returns it.
+The instance assigns the canonical record id (SHA-256 of the content-addressed fields) and returns it.
 Setting the right clock manually is fine for a tutorial; in real adapters the SDKs handle clock sequencing for you (see TypeScript SDK or Python SDK).

 To get the record to bob's side, run a sync pull: